Why Accessibility? Motivating Learners To Bring About Change

 Put together a quiz that tests your training participant's knowledge of the laws and standards that apply to them.
-Perhaps you could list many accessibility laws (i.e., Section 508, ADA, Section 504, IDEA, etc) and have them select which ones apply to them.
+Perhaps you could list many accessibility laws (i.e., Section 508, ADA, Section 504, IDEA, etc.) and have them select which ones apply to them.
 Most people do not know enough about the laws to answer correctly.
 Be sure to address in detail each of the laws and how it may or may not apply to them directly.
 This can be done with local or organizational procedures and state laws, nationally, as well as internationally.

 A discussion on U.S. laws on web accessibility

 You may find that one way to wrap-up this part of your training will be to help participants articulate if they are compelled by US law to provide accessible web content.
 If the answer is "yes" (most cases) you could help them determine what they should do next.
 The first step is to determine the web accessibility standard they will use for their web design practices.

 If applicable, start a discussion with your training participants about how an accessible web site makes economic sense.
 You might ask questions such as:

 - Is your site currently accessible to a potential audience of individuals with disabilities?

 - Would an accessible site allow (or perhaps drive) more traffic to your site?

 - Are you currently marketing to individuals with disabilities?
 Could you in the future?